Cookie Consent by Privacy Policies Generator website

 Yes, it is possible to extinguish a right of way under the Highways Act, the Town & Country Planning Act or the Wildlife and Countryside Act.
 However such applications receive a lot of objection and are often not processed or confirmed as a result.

-Can a landowner close or divert a path?
+Can a landowner close or divert a public right of way?

 Landowners cannot divert rights of way, but they can apply to the council to do so.
 There are laws controlling what, where and how diversions may be made.
 Diverting any public path involves a lengthy legal process, for which we are obliged to charge a fee, which is currently £2,400.